WLAN-Pi/wlanpi-nanohat-oled/README.md

 ## Status

-This project is still in an early development cycle, so code is likely to change (and break) often.
+This project is now ready for beta tetsting.
+No further significant changes are anticipated in the short term.

 ## Installation